christ123ps/Allo-World/README.md

 # Allo-World
-Im preparing my thesis, it is my first repository and i would preciate some free help :'( im new to programming
+This is my main project, it is my first repository and i would preciate some free help :'( im new to programming